-Formex Industries, in collaboration with some of its local suppliers, is taking part in a school restoration initiative in Gqeberha.
+Formex Industries, in collaboration with some of its local suppliers, took part in a school restoration initiative in Gqeberha.
 Aaron Gqadu Primary School is located in Kwazakhele 2 and is headed up by its recently appointed headmaster, Mr Rodney Mtywaru.
-Formex has reached out to current suppliers to assist with rebuilding the school and restoring it to a leading educational institution in the region.
+Formex reached out to current suppliers to assist with rebuilding the school and restoring it to a leading educational institution in the region.

-Mr Mtywaru has expressed his commitment to spearhead the initiative and work alongside Formex, the HCI Foundation and the Masinyusane Development Organisation, along with Aveng Trident Steel, W A Plating, The Reclamation Group, EX-ES, Black Sheep Industries, Comprehensive Wealth and EWR Electrical.
+Mr Mtywaru was pivotal in spearheading the initiative and working alongside Formex, the HCI Foundation and the Masinyusane Development Organisation, along with Aveng Trident Steel, W A Plating, The Reclamation Group, EX-ES, Black Sheep Industries, Comprehensive Wealth and EWR Electrical.

-These are some of the businesses that will generously contribute money or raw materials to this project.
+These are some of the businesses that generously contributed money or raw materials to this project.
 As a broad-based black economic empowerment (B-BBEE) company, Formex wholly believes in supporting the local community and giving back wherever possible.

 Upgrades to Aaron Gqadu Primary School

-Investing in the restoration and upgrade of Aaron Gqadu Primary School is important as it will not only improve the quality of local education but also help to improve the lives of the children and teachers that attend the school.
-This generous and forward-thinking initiative will restore classrooms, lights, doors, windows, painting to a high standard as well as restore the kitchen and toilets, while investing in educational materials and supplies – including books for a new library.
+Investing in the restoration and upgrade of Aaron Gqadu Primary School was important as it not only improved the quality of local education but it also helped to improve the lives of the children and teachers that attend the school.
+This generous and forward-thinking initiative restored classrooms, lights, doors, windows, painting to a high standard.
+It also restored the kitchen and toilets, while investments were made into educational materials and supplies – including books for the new library.

-The school restoration will also include a cleared rugby field for the learners which will be overseen by The Atlas Foundation, a global charity that works to improve the lives of children.
-They will work in conjunction with Grey Junior School & Grey High School in Gqeberha.
+The school restoration included a new rugby field for the learners which was overseen by The Atlas Foundation – a global charity that works to improve the lives of children.
+They worked in conjunction with Grey Junior School & Grey High School in Gqeberha.

 School restoration made possible through local businesses

-Along with Formex, a number of local companies have already made generous financial contributions to this initiative.
+Along with Formex, a number of local companies made generous financial contributions to this initiative.
 These raw materials include paint, glass, wiring and plumbing for the new classrooms, canteen and library.

 Other local companies and individuals are welcome to donate to the Aaron Gqadu Primary School restoration, but we also encourage corporate entities to play it forward and support other schools throughout the Eastern Cape too.
 If you would like further information about this initiative, please contact Sue Anderson at email@example.com.